Call for a Consultation

 Garland paternity lawyer for child custody and support

-Dallas Family Law Attorney Helping Parents Establish Legal Paternity
+Dallas Attorney Helping Parents Establish Legal Paternity

 In many family law cases, the people involved will need to address issues related to their legal relationships with each other, including legal partnerships between married spouses or parents' rights and responsibilities toward their children.
 However, there are some situations where these relationships will need to be legally established before other issues can be addressed.
 In cases where a person has not been recognized as a child's legal parent, establishing paternity will protect their parental rights, as well as a child's right to receive financial support and other benefits.